 Is your bobbin thread showing on the top side of your fabric?
 Are your stitches just looking wonky and not very strong or even?
 Sounds like your sewing machine tension is out of whack or your bobbin is behaving badly!
 Let’s talk about how to check to see if it is AND how to fix bobbin tension on your sewing machine.
+If you need to thread your machine and fill you bobbin but do not know how, first check out this post about threading almost any kind sewing machine.

 This post is for the beginner who is somewhat comfortable with their machine and has been working along for a little bit without issue.
 You will learn how to check and fix bobbin tension if you are having stitch formation issues. ◉ The machines we are working with today have a bobbin case for their bobbins.
-The process of fixing tension is relatively similar for drop in bobbon style machines (like Brother, BabyLock, Janome brands).
+The process of fixing tension is relatively similar for drop in/top loading bobbon style machines (like Brother, BabyLock, Janome brands).
 Look further down where the ◉ is and you’ll see more machine specific bobbin information there.

 When stitches become weak, bobbin threads show on the top or thread bunches keep happening, getting to know more about the machine will help solve the problem.
 Since stitch formation is a relationship between the upper thread from the spool and the bobbin thread coming from the bobbin, both the upper thread and bobbin tension need to be looked at to solve problems.